Ricky-N/base-game/service/readme.md

 nginx or "nginx -s reload" if started

 4. set up git repo, in admin user home folder create repositories folder, create symlink git to this folder this ensures tight access control, adduser git add necessary public keys to /home/git/.ssh/authorized_keys.
-Add bare git repo here, drop post-receive into hooks folder
+Add bare git repo here, drop post-receive into hooks folder, make sure post-receive has chmod 711 so it can be executed on receive.

 5. adduser game, do following into home/game git clone ige repo, npm install ige/server